Photosynq/PhotosynQ-Documentation/docs/mobile-application/connect-an-instrument.md

 ## Android - Connect a new Instrument (Bluetooth)

 When connecting an Instrument for the first time, you have to pair it with your device.
-The pairing only needs to be done once, and only repeated, if the Instrument has been paired with a different device in between.
+The pairing only needs to be done once and only repeated if the Instrument has been paired with a different device in between.

 ![Connect a new Instrument](./images/android-connect-new-instrument.png)